Colorado Springs Wrongful Death Lawyers

 The sooner you seek rightful compensation, the better your chance for success.
 The statute of limitations regarding wrongful death claims in Colorado is generally two years from the date of the fatal accident (C.R.S.
 13-80-102 (2014)).

 In some cases, extenuating circumstances may exist if the cause of the fatal accident was not discovered until a year after the incident.
-For example, if an individual is killed in an auto accident by the cause is not proven until one year after his or her death, the surviving family may have two years from the date of the determined cause of death to file a claim.
+For example, if an individual is killed in an auto accident but the cause is not proven until one year after his or her death, the surviving family may have two years from the date of the determined cause of death to file a claim.

 Ultimately, the purpose of a wrongful death claim is to hold the at-fault party accountable for the economic damages the surviving family has suffered.
-In the state of Colorado, a surviving family member maybe awarded financial compensation for pecuniary injuries and punitive damages.
+In the state of Colorado, a surviving family member may be awarded financial compensation for pecuniary injuries and punitive damages.

 Pecuniary damages include medical costs, funeral expenses, loss of income, loss of potential inheritance and even loss of companionship.
 Punitive damages, on the other hand, are intended solely as punishment to the at-fault party.

-It is crucial to have a wrongful death attorney on your side to ensure that you receive the full and fair compensation you are entitled to.
+It is crucial to have a Colorado Springs wrongful death attorney on your side to ensure that you receive the full and fair compensation you are entitled to.
 A jury may decide to award a certain amount, but the court may adjust that number.
 Do not trust the outcome of your case to just any lawyer.

 - Leading Causes of Child Wrongful Death